Flexible, standards-based solution that combines

 Through workload optimization, Xilinx can enable servers to deliver 10X the throughput with one tenth the latency and power relative to CPU and GPU based alternatives.
 Applications are written in a mix of languages that include OpenCL, C, and C++.
 Only Xilinx provides a flexible, standards-based solution that combines software programmability, workload optimization, and high performance data center interconnect with the security needed for the next generation of cloud computing.

 Xilinx's portfolio includes UltraScale™ technology that serves as a scalable reconfigurable acceleration platform that can be optimized on demand to any workload.
 Xilinx's software defined development environment, SDAccel™, enables customers to quickly develop their unique applications using any mix of OpenCL, C, and C++.
-SDAccel™ deploys a unique architecturally optimized compiler and partial reconfiguration technology that together offer the highest quality of results with a flexible runtime capability.
+SDAccel™ deploys a unique architecturally optimized compiler and Dynamic Function eXchange technology that together offer the highest quality of results with a flexible runtime capability.

 GPU and CPU-like programming experience for data center workload acceleration

 Allowing designers to change functionality on demand, enhancing FPGA flexibility for the cloud

 data center workloads will be